 Konstanz aus der Vogelperspektive

 Our chairman came across this stunning bird’s eye view of Konstanz during his recent visit.
-Permission was sought from the photographer, Achim Mende, to use it on the two new information boards which are being installed in Richmond to celebrate the reaffirmation.
-Despite the postponement of the event it is hoped that the boards will still be installed this year.
+Permission was sought from the photographer, Achim Mende, to use the photograph on the two new information boards which are being installed in Richmond to celebrate the reaffirmation.

 A Royal Visit to York House